June Orientation Traveling to UVM

-Gender Identity: We accommodate all gender identity expressions.
-Please feel free to let us know if there is a room assignment makes you feel most comfortable.
+Gender Identity: UVM accommodates all gender identity expressions.
+Feel free too let us know what room assignment makes you feel most comfortable.

-Parents and Families attending the Family Orientation program have the option of choosing on-campus housing during their Orientation visit.
+Parents and family members attending the Family Orientation program have the option of choosing on-campus housing during their Orientation visit.
 To learn more about these accommodations please view our Family Orientation page.

 Families who prefer to stay off-campus during visit are more than welcome to do so, there are many lodging options available in the surrounding area.
 UVM's Admissions office maintains a short lists of popular lodging options close to our campus located here.
 As a popular tourist destination, Burlington (and the surrounding area) have a number of fine resorts, inns, and hotels to choose from.
 If you'd like to explore options within the area outside the scope of campus, please visit the Lake Champlain Chamber of Commerce website or call (802) 863-3489.

 Harris/Millis Complex & University Heights South Residence Hall